octobox/octobox/README.md

  - `o` or `Enter` - open current notification in a new window

 Press `?` for the help menu.

+## Development

+The source code is hosted at [GitHub](https://github.com/octobox/octobox).
+You can report issues/feature requests on [GitHub Issues](https://github.com/octobox/octobox/issues).
+For other updates, follow me on Twitter: [@teabass](https://twitter.com/teabass).

 ### Note on Patches/Pull Requests